BA in Teaching of Chemistry

 - Be qualified to teach chemistry at the high school level.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
+All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
 Students majoring in Teaching of Chemistry, through coursework in the major, satisfy BU Hub requirements in Quantitative Reasoning, Scientific and Social Inquiry, and most of the requirements in Communication and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Unless noted otherwise, all required CAS courses are 4 credit hours; Wheelock courses are either 2 or 4 credits as noted.
 All required chemistry courses must be completed with a grade of C or higher.